shah9129/Git-Demo/README.md

 # Git-Demo
-This is my First Repository
+This is my First Repository.
+Author -Mohd Shahzad